Ziang-Lu/Design-Patterns/5-Concurrency Patterns/1-Immutable Object Pattern.md

 ## Definition & Explanation

-We can use **objects whose states that are visible to the world are immutable ("Immutable Objects")**, so that these shared objects are "in nature" thread-safe.
+We can use **objects whose states that are visible to the world are immutable ("immutable objects")**, so that these shared objects are "in nature" thread-safe.

 <br>